WhyitRiot/WhyitRiot/README.md

 - 👀 I’m interested in ... cyber security and general computer science.
 - 🌱 I’m currently learning ...
 C, Bash, and the fundamentals of Linux.
 - 💞️ I’m looking to collaborate on ... fun projects and eventually something big!
-- 📫 How to reach me ... putnamwt@dukes.jmu.edu
+- 📫 How to reach me ... wyatt.errp@gmail.com